Pier Luigi Carafa (1677–1755): Cardinalate career

 Archbishop Carafa was created cardinal-priest in the consistory of 20 September 1728 and received the red galero and the title of San Lorenzo in Panisperna, where he was installed on 15 November 1728.
 He was then made Abbot commendatario of Ferrara in 1729.
 He participated in the conclave of 1730, where Clement XII was elected pope.
 On 11 February 1737 Cardinal Carafa was named Camerlengo of the Sacred College of Cardinals.
 Upon the death of Pope Clement XII, Cardinal Carfa participated in the papal conclave of 1740, where Benedict XIV was elected.
 He was appointed as a cardinal-bishop on 16 September 1740 and was named to the suburbicarian see of Albano.
 Then, on 15 November 1751, he was appointed to the suburbicarian see of Porto-Santa Rufina.
 He was then named the Vice-dean of the Sacred College of Cardinals in 1751 and then named Dean of the Sacred College of Cardinals on 9 April 1753 and appointed to the suburbicarian see of Ostia and Velletri, a position he held until his death on 15 December 1755, at 78 years of age.

 Death and Entombment

-Pierluigi Cardinal Carafa died on 15 December 1755, at 8:30 p.m. in Rome.
+Pier Luigi Cardinal Carafa died on 15 December 1755, at 8:30 p.m. in Rome.
 His remains were transferred the following day to the church of Sant'Andrea delle Fratte in Rome where the capella paplis took place on 18 December 1755, and he was buried in the chapel of Saint Francis de Sales.

-On the funerary plaque of Cardinal Pierluigi Carafa in the chapel of Saint Francis de Sales, the following in Latin is inscribed:
+On the funerary plaque of Cardinal Pier Luigi Carafa in the chapel of Saint Francis de Sales, the following in Latin is inscribed: